 Your processed pet food "innovations" and crafty marketing campaigns are the No. 1 reason most dog and cat owners don't know which end is up when it comes to nourishing their pets.
-I'll also throw some shade at veterinarians who've been "educated" about pet nutrition by guess who?
-Yep.
-Big pet food companies.

-Given all the controversy surrounding processed pet food in recent years, I would hope by now most vets have figured out they didn't get adequate training in animal nutrition in vet school, and take it upon themselves to study up on the subject so they can be better informed advocates for their animal patients.
-In my opinion, shilling for processed pet food companies is bad medicine.
+Given all the controversy surrounding processed pet food in recent years, most vets should have figured out by now that they didn't get adequate training in animal nutrition in vet school, and take it upon themselves to study up on the subject so they can be better informed advocates for their animal patients.
+Shilling for processed pet food companies is bad medicine.

-The Pet Food Industry Deliberately Toys With Your Emotions
+The Pet Food Industry Deliberately Toys with Your Emotions